hamm0208/SWE20001_Group2/README.md

 Before you begin, ensure you have met the following requirements:
 - You are using one of the following operating systems: Windows, macOS, or Linux.
 - You have installed the following software:
+  - **XAMPP**: If you have downloaded xampp you can skip the 3-4 because Apache and MySQL is already on XAMPP
   - **Apache**: A web server to serve your website.
   - **MySQL**: A relational database management system.
   - **PHP**: A server-side scripting language.
   - **Git**: A version control system to clone the repository.
+  - **GitHub Desktop**: Can clone the files from the repository.
   - **Visual Studio Code (VSC)**: A code editor for writing and managing your code.

 ## Installation